vannya/vannya-mern-app/README.md

 Please make sure that you have the following data for creation of the app:
 1. [Google+ API OAuth Client ID and Secret ID.](https://console.developers.google.com)
-2. [mLab database created with database user added.](https://mlab.com) You'll need the URI code with your user and password inserted into it.
+2. [MongoDB Atlas database created with database user added.](https://www.mongodb.com/cloud/atlas) You'll need the URI code with your user and password inserted into it.
 This will work with other Mongo DBs as long as you provide the URI.
 3. [Heroku for deployment](https://www.heroku.com).
 You'll need to add the config variables in your app at heroku.com.

 ---